ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Functional testing should test the Python library using scripts or examples that are expected to be executed by the user.
 Unlike unit or integration testing, these functional tests are testing the library as a whole by calling several methods to accomplish a task.
-These tests should only be run after unit and integration testing is complete, and they should be run outside the ``pytest`` framework and ideally while building documentation with `sphinx-gallery`_.
+You should run these tests only after unit and integration testing is complete.
+Ideally, you should run them outside the ``pytest`` framework while building documentation with `sphinx-gallery`_.

 .. note::
    Functional tests should not contribute to global library coverage.
-Testing should always be done on individual function or methods.
+Testing should always be done on individual functions or methods.

 .. _sphinx-gallery: https://sphinx-gallery.github.io/